-UBC Journalism is a recognised leader in journalism education, research and practice.
+The School is a recognized leader in journalism education, research and practice.
 The successful candidate will have professional and teaching experience in contemporary and emerging fields of journalism, complementing and enhancing the School’s core strengths in digital, international, environment, Indigenous, and public policy journalism.

-The purpose of the Visiting Professor Program is to provide students with additional opportunities to learn from professionals from the field of journalism, as well as to provide the recipient with an opportunity to think and teach about journalistic themes and issues.
+The purpose of the Asper Visiting Professor Program is to provide students with additional opportunities to learn from professionals from the field of journalism.
+The program provides the successful candidate with an opportunity to think and teach about journalistic themes and issues.

 The Visiting Professor is expected to be in Vancouver for the duration of their contract.
 The duration of the appointment can range from two weeks to a full 13-week semester.
-The journalist will participate in teaching during the winter semester (either in Term 1: September to December or Term 2: January to April), either contributing to existing courses or teaching a new course, interacting with students and delivering one public talk.
+The journalist will participate in teaching during the 2022-2023 academic year (either in Term 1: September to December or Term 2: January to April), either contributing to existing courses or teaching a new course, interacting with students and delivering one public talk.

 The ideal candidate will have: